slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"If I fully destroy the corruption, they will kill me."
 -- Elon Musk [1971]*

+> *"If you allow secret info, secret police and secret courts, eventually you’ll be ruled by a secret government."
+-- Naval Ravikant [1974]*

+> *"Elon is attacking corruption, and corruption is attacking Elon.
+It’s as simple as that."
+-- x@jasondebolt*

 > *"Bureaucracy = culture of submission.
 Innovation = culture of subversion.
 Hence the antagonism."
 -- x@rapahelz*